larocs/RoCS/CONTRIBUTING.md

-# Contributing guidelines for the RoCS Framwork project
+# Contributing guidelines for the RoCS Framework project

 Are you interested in contributing for the development of the RoCS framework?
 Please read carefully the following recommendations.